Basith-P/Eduvy/README.md

 # Eduvy

-An E-learning app created of the 'Learn From Home' program by TinkerHub KMCTCE
+An E-learning app created for the 'Learn From Home' program by TinkerHub KMCTCE